 Make a chart identifying products.
 Rogers, K. B. (2002).
 Re-forming gifted education.

 typical services offered at Scottsdale, AZ: Great Potential Press.

 each level - primary,

 intermediate, middle and Southern, W. B., & Jones, E. D. (1991).
 Academic

 high school.
 Prepare a acceleration of gifted children.
 New York:

-flow chart depicting the
+flow chart depicting the Teachers College Press.

-ideal continuum of Teachers College Press.
+ideal continuum of Teachers College Fress.

 services for three

 students as described in VanTassel-Baska, J. (1998).
 Key issues and

 the lesson. problems in secondary programming.
 In.
 J.

 VanTassel-Baska (Ed.), Excellence in educating

 Prepare a list of interview gifted & talented learners (3rd ed., pp. 241-259).

 questions for teacher of Denver, CO: Love Publishing.

-students who are gifted Deliver, CO.
-Love Fubilistillig.
+students who are gifted

-for your study student as
+for your study student as Winghronnor & (1000) Targehing sifted kids in

 well as the general Winebrenner, S. (1990).
 Teaching gifted kids in

 education teacher for the the regular classroom.
 Minneapolis, MN: Free

 student.
 Conduct the Spirit Press.

 interview.
 Summarize the

 interview and results.
 Website:

-interview and results. www.nationdeceived.org
+www.nationdeceived.org

-Acceleration is frequently www.nationdeceived.org
+Acceleration is frequently

 a controversial topic

-·

 (Topic 9 HO 2).
 Create a

 list with the pros and cons

 of both acceleration and

 enrichment.
 Discuss when

 one is more appropriate

 than another.
 Debate the

 issue.

-Constitution of City

 Groups take parts of the

 Nation Deceived

 document to summarize

 and present to the class

 and compile with readings

 and research to write an

 opinion paper on the

 subject.
 Refer to Roger's

 book for additional

 activities related to

 grouping and

-subject.
-Refer to Roger's book for additional activities related to

 acceleration.

 Using resources from

 Nationdeceived.org,

 discuss the common

 myths and research

 surrounding the myths

 regarding acceleration.

 Present the 10

 components involved in

 the Iowa Scale for

 Acceleration.

 Clarify district and school

 position on acceleration

 and compile with readings

 and research to develop

 summary statements as a

 journal entry on the

 subject.

-Subject.

 Review and discuss the

 key concepts from the

 state of Florida's Brief

 Paper on Acceleration

 (Topic 9 HO 3) and The

 Templeton Report.
 Chart

 the key points of

 acceleration and when

 and why it may be

 appropriate.

-αργιομιαίε.
+The second se

 Refer to Roger's book for

 additional activities

 related to grouping and

 acceleration.